MIPRobotics/ROS_robotics_simulation/README.md

 For more advanced users we have built natively our cobot on ROS, this provides many advantages among others:
 - ROS is a popular ecosystem for robotics in the world from hobbist to academia and industry, all are familiar with it.
 - it allows simple integration of third party sensors and actuators with ROS drivers.
-- Robots can become PLC increasing ROI
+- Robots can even become a PLC increasing your ROI

 ##  Sample code